anhdau185/whats-the-dish-api/README.md

 # Dish API

-RESTful API for serving the What's The Dish client.
+RESTful API for serving your favorite dishes and recipes.

+Built with Ruby on Rails 6.

 ## Getting Started